litprog/litprog/lit_v3/11_overview.md

 ### Porcelain vs. Plumbing

-The `pretty_print_fibs` function prints a formatted string of the Fibonacci numbers in the given range given by `ns`.
+The `pretty_print_fibs` function prints a formatted string of the Fibonacci numbers in the given range given by the parameter `ns: Sequence[int]`.

 ```python
 # lp_def: pretty_print_fibs